 Wondering about Europe travel tips?
 Then read on as you’ll find valuables information for your trip to Europe.

 Europe is an amazing continent to visit – and I know that my American readers love traveling to Europe.
-Whether you guys read my Italy, Switzerland France, or Germany posts – anything related to Europe seems to be extremely popular with readers in the US.
+Whether you guys read my Italy, Switzerland, France, or Germany posts – anything related to Europe seems extremely popular with readers in the US.

 And that makes sense.
 Europe is full of charming little towns, bustling cities, gorgeous lakes, mountains, castles, and so much history.
 Europe is the perfect place for Americans to visit.

-As a German, things in Europe seem very natural to me – of course, I sometimes have to google certain travel tips for specific countries, but overall, after traveling quite a bit in Europe, I have gotten a fair knowledge about the different countries on the continent.
+As a German, things in Europe seem very natural to me – of course, I sometimes have to google certain travel tips for specific countries.
+Still, after traveling quite a bit in Europe, I have gained a fair knowledge about the different countries on the continent.

-But for Americans, the things that seem second nature to Europeans may seem odd, surprising, or even be the complete opposite from what you are used to.
+But for Americans, the things that seem second nature to Europeans may seem odd, surprising, or even be the complete opposite of what you are used to.